AdobeDocs/cis-photoshop-api-docs/src/pages/getting-started/index.md

 ---
 # Getting started with Photoshop

-The first step in accessing the Photoshop APIs is getting authenticated.
-For that you will need an Authorization Token and an API Key.
-With the steps below, we'll show you how to gain access and make your first `hello world` call.
+The first step in accessing the Photoshop API is making sure your organization is provisioned with access to Firefly Services.
+Once you have confirmed your have access you will need to create a project in the Adobe Developer Console and obtain a set of credentials.
+Follow the guide below create a project and make your first `Hello World` call.

 ## Get access